BrijanV/Drones/Mothership and Baby Drone/README.md

 - My primary role involved developing and integrating perception, navigation, and mapping systems on the drone, enabling it to autonomously detect and track military assets using onboard AI models.

+# Videos

+- Please check the video folder for the demonstration.
+Due to file size restrictions, the video could not be embedded directly.